-At the start of each term all graduate student will receive a bill from the College finance office.
+At the start of each term all graduate students will receive a bill from the College finance office.
 Below is an explanation of the costs you will incur during your time at St Catharine's.

 University Composition Fee

 If you are paying your own fees, you will receive an invoice (separate from your first College bill) towards the end of October of your first term in Cambridge.
-Students are billed on a yearly basis with the option to pay in three equal instalments each year.
+Students are billed on a yearly basis with the option to pay in three equal installments each year.

 If you are not self-funded, then the College will collect the fees from your funding body.
 Please ensure that you provide any details of who the invoice should be sent to by completing the Graduate Finance Form